ECIP 1112: Olympia Treasury Contract Source

 Deployment Advantages

-This structure supports staggered deployment of ECIPs 1111–1114, allowing the community to independently audit and activate each component while permitting early accumulation of funds.
+• Phased Rollout Support — Supports staggered deployment of ECIPs 1111–1114, allowing independent audit and activation of each component while enabling early accumulation of funds.

 Backwards Compatibility

-The Olympia Treasury contract modifies the default behavior introduced by EIP-1559 by redirecting the BASEFEE to a fixed treasury address instead of burning it.
-This modification is enforced at the consensus level and requires updated client implementations under ECIP-1111.
+The Olympia Treasury contract modifies the default EIP-1559 behavior by redirecting the BASEFEE to a fixed treasury address instead of burning it.

 Node Behavior